 Despite light pollution from the moon, the Astro Fi was still able to pick out nearby Venus and Mars with ease.
 Views of the planets were as expected given the optical range — small but slightly blurry in the field of view.
 Slowly turning the focuser, we were able to bring a touch of clarity to our view; Mars' salmon pink disk in particular showed up well, with a Martian pole cap discernible in our field of view.

 The focuser isn't manufactured for fine-tuning, and we were left with views that jumped between observing extremes — something to keep in mind when getting the best sights of your chosen target.
 Once instructed, the Astro Fi took us to the constellation of Andromeda where we observed its galaxy Messier 31, known much more simply as the Andromeda Galaxy — a pleasant sight that just got better and better and visible as a faint smudge with a glowing bulge at the center.

 Equipped with eyepieces, a red dot finder and a sturdy tripod, everything you need for your observing sessions are included in the package, however, we recommend upgrading several of the accessories to get optimum results from the telescope's optical system.
-Solar system views can be slightly blurred due to the use of a spherical mirror over a parabolic one, but — overall — we are impressed with the observing prowess of the Astro Fi 130.
+Solar system views can be slightly blurred if you push beyond the telescope's capabilities, but — overall — we are impressed with the observing prowess of the Astro Fi 130.